conduktor/conduktor-docs/docs/guides/conduktor-concepts/traffic-control-policies.md

 ---
-title: Traffic control policies
+title: Traffic Control Policies
 description: Learn Conduktor terminology
 ---

-Conduktor <GlossaryTerm>Gateway</GlossaryTerm> offers a number of <GlossaryTerm>Interceptors</GlossaryTerm> that apply traffic control policies to data:
+Traffic Control Policies allow you to apply regulations and logic to data, such as:

 - Alter broker config
 - Alter topic config